desaiankitb/google-trends-parser/README.md

 ## Configuration

-1. Update the `config.ini` file with the necessary MongoDB and Slack configurations:
+1. Update the `config.ini` file with the necessary MongoDB, Slack, and logging configurations:

 ```
 [MONGODB]